Skip to content

 “Let us be grateful to people who make us happy; they are the charming gardeners who make our souls blossom.” —Marcel Proust

-As such, we recently celebrated Victory’s birthday marking her ninth year with us since her adoption!
-This also marks five years celebrating as a ‘big sister’ to Alex!
-This year, for Victory’s birthday, we did a personalized fall themed and pastel themed birthday!
-(As shown below, last year, we did a personalized theme and a pastel theme; two years ago pink theme with gold accent; three years we did a pastel rainbow theme with a silver accent; four years ago we did pastel theme with a gold and silver accent; five years ago we did a gold and champagne theme; six years ago we did a light pink and gold themed birthday; seven years ago we did a pink themed birthday; and eight years ago, we did rainbow themed birthday for Victory!)
-For this double-digit birthday, we had another small cake made with Victory’s likeness, with a fall twist — Victory peering out of a pumpkin!
+As such, we recently celebrated Victory’s birthday marking her tenth year with us since her adoption!
+This also marks six years celebrating as a ‘big sister’ to Alex!
+This year, for Victory’s birthday, we did a personalized dog and pastel themed birthday!
+(As shown below, last year, we did a personalized fall theme and pastel theme; two years ago personalized theme and a pastel theme; three years ago pink theme with gold accent; four years we did a pastel rainbow theme with a silver accent; five years ago we did pastel theme with a gold and silver accent; six years ago we did a gold and champagne theme; seven years ago we did a light pink and gold themed birthday; eight years ago we did a pink themed birthday; and nine years ago, we did rainbow themed birthday for Victory!)
+For this double-digit birthday, we had another cake made with Victory’s likeness — Victory riding in her Hound About, which was formerly Biscuit’s Hound About!
 It turned out beautifully!
-We also purchased some fun decorations and balloons, along with a light pink sweater for Victory, a tradition, in honor of her birthday!
-Victory also enjoyed a Snake River Farms steak prepared by Doug, along with her very own cupcake (with no icing, of course!)
+We also purchased some fun decorations and balloons, along with a pink sweater for Victory, a tradition, in honor of her birthday!
+Victory also enjoyed a steak prepared by Doug, along with her very own cupcake (with no icing, of course!)
 Victory looked absolutely adorable and beautiful on her birthday, as always, shown below!
-This is the fifth birthday that Victory celebrated with her sidekick, Alex!
+This is the sixth birthday that Victory celebrated with her sidekick, Alex!
 It is wonderful to witness their relationship blossom as Alex grows older.
-Alex loves giving Victory treats and hugs (with supervision!)
+Alex loves giving Victory treats and hugs!
 Victory had a fun birthday and she truly enjoyed being over fed and the center of attention!
 I sincerely believe Victory knows her birthdays are all about her!

 We are truly the lucky ones to share our lives with this wonderful, loyal, and loving being.
 Victory has been such a source of comfort to us all.
-She is always by our side, and I have enjoyed working from home full time with her since COVID.
 Victory has also fully embraced her ‘big sister’ role!
 Victory is very attuned to her little sister and loves to greet Alex in the mornings and evenings!
 It melts our hearts!
 Victory continues to join us each morning and evening for play time and story time, in addition to all feedings!
-We also do our best to keep Victory fully integrated in our outings as well, and we had a fun fall together with many outings together!
+We also do our best to keep Victory fully integrated in our trips and outings as well, and we had a fun fall together with many outings together, including a trip to Lexington, Kentucky!
 We are so very grateful and thankful for our Victory.
 She means the world to us and we love her very much.

 (All birthday decorations are via Sweet Lulu.)